BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -Please do!
 I am learning just like you.
 If you want to contribute, please send pull requests to the dev branch.

 ##Change Log

+`1.0.0` - September 19, 2012

+- Added Almond.js to the production build process.

+Thanks to [James Burke](https://github.com/jrburke) for helping with the updated build script!

 `0.9.0` - September 2, 2012